Chapter 10 Date, Time and Timezone

 10.2.1 Constructor

-Initialize with zone name as key: ZoneInfo(key='<zone_name'>)
+Initialize with zone name as key: ZoneInfo(key='<zone_name'>).

-= ZoneInfo('Asia/Kuala_Lumpur')
+MY = ZoneInfo('Asia/Kuala_Lumpur')

-MY = ZoneInfo('America/New_York')
+NY = ZoneInfo('America/New_York')

 MY

-NY UTC
+NY

 ## zoneinfo.ZoneInfo(key='America/New_York')